 Save money by making money

-The money saving tips below will blow your mind, especially the first one…
+The money saving tips and money saving ideas below will blow your mind, especially the first one…

 Sell used toilets.
 “When we built our house (like… we built it, not hired it out) I saved money every possible way, because we didn’t actually HAVE much money (we had to work for a week, get our paychecks, then go buy nails and stuff)… So I bought used toilets.
 That had been taken out of other people’s houses.
 I bleached them all up, cost us a fraction of what new toilets cost.
 And you can’t tell they’re second hand.
 Just in case anyone is wondering … if used toilets is too gross, when I was backpacking and had to go to work in these horrible red dirt fields for a month and didn’t want to wreck my only shoes – I just got some other shoes – from a garbage can.
 It seemed like no one was using them.” –Carly Campbell

 Take as many online surveys as you can.
 There are tons of survey companies that you can sign up for and make a little bit of side cash.
 If you sign up for them all, you may be able to earn anywhere from $25-$100+ a month by taking surveys online.
 Survey companies I recommend include Swagbucks, Pinecone Research, Survey Junkie, and Harris Poll Online.
 They’re free to join and free to use!
 You get paid to answer surveys and to test products.
 It’s best to sign up for as many as you can as that way you can receive the most surveys and make the most money.